geojak/YouKnowWho-s-ES-Plugins/README.md

 [QuargPortals.zip](https://github.com/geojak/YouKnowWho-s-ES-Plugins/releases/download/v1.0.3-QuargPortals/QuargPortals.zip) | 29.08 kb | 2025-04-13 | [view files](https://github.com/geojak/YouKnowWho-s-ES-Plugins/tree/main/myplugins/QuargPortals/) | <a href="res/imagemd/QuargPortals.md">view images</a> [2]<br>
 <br>
 >Adds a Quarg portal from and to other completed ringworlds in accordance with the original vision for ES.
->
->"More importantly, all Quarg ringworlds are joined by portals that allow individuals, cargo, and even entire ships to travel between them instantaneously.
-(These portals might one day become available to the player in a late stage of the game."
->[MZ, original creator of the game, https://docs.google.com/document/d/1CpK_ol0E7a86LmEneFIJm1B9U-t357YQOZR-1OvYgcc/edit?tab=t.0]

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>Adds a portal between the completed Quarg Ringworlds Hevru Hai and Giaru Gegno.